Attorney at Law

 Dianna Coy Long

-Ms. Long is a graduate of Missouri State University.
-She received her law degree in 1991 from the University of Missouri, Columbia.
+Ms. Long was a graduate of Missouri State University, and received her law degree in 1991 from the University of Missouri, Columbia.
 While in law school, Ms. Long studied for a semester at University College, London, England, where she clerked for Barrister Robin Griffiths of the Inner Temple Inn of Court.

-She has practiced bankruptcy law since 1995, taking two years out to serve as a full-time county attorney.
-She has also served as Municipal Judge for two southwest Missouri cities.
-Since 2002, the focus of her practice has been municipal bankruptcy and consumer bankruptcy, which she now practices exclusively.
+She practiced bankruptcy law from 1995 until 2020, taking two years out to serve as a full-time county attorney.
+She also served as a Municipal Judge for two southwest Missouri cities.
+From 2002-2020, the focus of her practice was municipal bankruptcy and consumer bankruptcy.

-Ms. Long is a member of The Missouri Bar, The National Association of Consumer Bankruptcy Attorneys, and the National Association of Consumer Advocates.
-She also serves on the Missouri Bar Association’s Commercial Law Committee.
+Ms. Long was a member of The Missouri Bar, The National Association of Consumer Bankruptcy Attorneys, and the National Association of Consumer Advocates.
+She also served on the Missouri Bar Association’s Commercial Law Committee.